wrkean/SMPL/README.md

 defn main() {
     let x: i32 = 12;
     let y: i32 = x = 64;
-    let z: i32 = pow(x, y);
+    let z: i32 = pow(x, y);  // FIXME: Overflow alert.
+But it's okay, we're not executing anything

     // While loop
     while true {
-        let some: i32 = true;
+        let some: i32 = true; // Nope.
+Won't compile. bool and i32 are not assignable }
-    }

     if false == not true {

-    }
+        // Should be true, this does not evaluate anything yet though }

     // Expression statement
     x;
     true;
     pow(x, y);
-    not true;
+    not true; // False
 }
 ```
 # Progress
-- 🟡 Lexical analysis is partially done.
-The compiler for now will output the lexeme and its token kind representation.
+- 🟢 Lexical analysis done (I think).
+It's just a matter of expanding now.
 - Parser can now parse:
     - if statements
     - while statements